 VA students must present transcripts from any and all previous training taken.
 Transcripts can be obtained from the following websites:

-Please see Academy of Hair Design’s Emergency Response and Evacuation Plan located in our Student Hand Book.
+Please see Academy of Hair Design’s Emergency Response and Evacuation Plan located near exits.

 Standards of Conduct

 The Drug and alcohol Abuse Prevention Program policy applies to all students and all employees.
 The unlawful possession, use, or distribution of illicit drugs and alcohol are strictly prohibited at this institution.
 This includes all forms of alcohol, beer, wine and distilled spirits.
 Recreational drugs include marijuana, cocaine, heroin, hallucinogens, methamphetamines, depressants, stimulants and ecstasy.
 Please refer to the campus crime report for further information.

 The institution will notify these students or employees in writing if the institution becomes aware of any violation of this policy.

 Staff and students who violate these standards of conduct subject themselves to disciplinary action.
 Upon notification of a violation, disciplinary action will take place with 30 days.
 Disciplinary action rages from a letter of admonishment, suspension from school or work, and/or enrollment into a rehabilitation program to termination from school or employment.

 There are numerous legal sanctions under local, state and federal laws which can be used to punish violators.
 Penalties can range from suspensions, revocation and denial of a driver’s license to 20-50 years imprisonment at hard labor without benefit of parole.
 Property may be seized.
 Community services may be mandated.